10 Ridiculously Fun Maths Lessons For KS2

 Ask them to list it and write next to each of them another shape which shares that property, as appropriate; i.e. “Four sides (square)” for the person with a rectangle.

-This fun KS2 Maths lesson gets everyone outside and moving and measuring.
+This fun KS2 Maths lesson gets everyone outside and moving and measuring, and is a great opportunity for cross-curricular teaching with science and geography.
 Take the class out with measuring equipment including thermometers, data loggers, and any other relevant equipment you have.

 This lesson is an exploration.
 You will set the class a challenge to find the best place to sit at lunchtime.
 In groups, ask them to use the measuring equipment to measure various factors of four places in the outdoor area such as the sound level, air temperature, ground temperature, distance from football pitch or canteen.